Grains mostly higher, livestock mixed

-CHICAGO — Grain futures were mostly higher Friday in early trading on the Chicago Board of Trade.
+CHICAGO (AP) — Grain futures were mostly higher Tuesday in early trading on the Chicago Board of Trade.

 Commented